Sajid-developer/learn-dom-concept-in-javascript/README.md

 # Learn DOM concept In JavaScript

-Let’s dive deep into the DOM (Document Object Model) in JavaScript — but in a clear, beginner-friendly, and structured way.
+Let’s dive deep into the `DOM` (Document Object Model) in JavaScript — but in a clear, beginner-friendly, and structured way.
 This is a core concept for web development and essential for any frontend developer like you!

 ## 🌐 What is the DOM?

 ### DOM = Document Object Model

-🌟The DOM is a tree-like structure that represents your HTML document as JavaScript objects.
+🌟The `DOM` is a `tree-like` structure that represents your HTML document as `JavaScript objects`.
 It allows JavaScript to interact with, modify, or read the HTML and CSS of a webpage.

 ## 📜 HTML Example: